Skip to content

 And above them all, I’d fly a Center of the World Flag.**

 The Center of the World flag would picture Earth from space, centered on where I live.
 There would be no countries marked, just the oceans, continents, and clouds.
 No UN.
 No NATO.
 No countries.
-It would affirm the higher reality and my allegiance above all those other flags.
+It would show and honor life as it is on this lovely blueball planet.
+It would affirm a higher reality and allegiance above all those other flags.

 Crucially, the other side of that flag would be centered on some place on the other side of the Earth where others live.
-By affirming that I live at the center of my world, my town at the center of its world, I affirm that others are at their center.
-I affirm a transnational live-and-let-live ethic.
+By affirming that I live at the center of my world, my town at the center of its world, and confirming that others are at their center, I affirm a transnational live-and-let-live ethic.

 Everyone is at their center, and we all live in the higher reality of Earth’s ecosystems.
 This isn’t against political divisions; it’s above them.